yishan-lin/Speeding-Ticket-App/README.md

 Starting with static pages and CA alone, since that's where my knowledge (technical/non-technical) is bound to as of now.

 Inspired by Thumbtack.

+If you try to get information from the traffic court tellers in person, the good fine clerks at the courts usually don't know the scope of the laws themselves.
+Their incentive/objective is to collect the fines that you owe them (even if the law explicitly says payment after judgement, not before) - not to give you advice or help you navigate the system.
+Also traffic courts usually don't pick up their phones.

+Everyone should know what their legal options are, without needing a lawyer or having to extensively research online for that info.